wendylw/test-new/README.md

     start assets server making a show of cdn 😊

     $ `(cd ./backend; yarn publicstart)`

+    then browse http://nike.storehub.net:7000/ to see result, and this triggers to make cookies ready for frontend dev server as well.

-5. Start frontend dev server
+3. Start frontend dev server

     $ `(cd ./frontend; yarn start)`

-    then browse http://nike.storehub.net:3000/ see result
+    then browse http://nike.storehub.net:3000/ to see result

 #### when use UAT as backend

-3. Setup to use production back-end.
+1. Setup to use production back-end.
 Let's say to use https://ck.beep.test12.shub.us of production as api server.

     Fill in  `127.0.0.1 ck.local.beep.test12.shub.us` in `/etc/hosts` file